pirsch-analytics/pirsch-wordpress/readme.txt

 - added embedded dashboard
 - added toggles to disable tracking entirely and for logged in users
+- added filtering favicon.ico by default
+- added the option to use the snippet
 - improved page path filter
 - improved and simplified UI
 - removed client ID + secret option in favor of access keys